 Professional legal marketers are by and large responsible for the creative and labor-intensive effort involved in developing a strong law firm brand.
-After all, a brand does not develop by chance, but rather is strategically planned, crafted and communicated.
+After all, a brand does not develop by chance but rather is strategically planned, crafted and communicated.
+As the firm and contextual environment evolves, the marketing team (which may consist of one person) must begin the arduous (and often underappreciated) process of refreshing the brand.